-The bill or the proposal of revision of the Constitution must be adopted by the National Assembly following the procedure provided for by Article 71 of this Constitution.
+The bill or the proposal of revision of the Constitution must be adopted by the National Assembly.
 The revision is definitive after having been approved by referendum.

-However, the bill or the proposal are not presented to referendum when the President of the Republic decides to present it to the National Assembly.
+However, the bill or the proposal is not presented to referendum when the President of the Republic decides to present it to the National Assembly alone.

-In this case, the bill or the proposal is only approved if it meets [réunit] the majority of three-fifths (3/5) of the suffrage expressed.
+In this case, the bill or the proposal is only approved if it meets [réunit] the majority of three-fifths (3/5) of the members composing the National Assembly.